Hey there Lovely,

 Here’s Chapter Four…

-CEASE THE OPPORTUNITY
+SEIZE THE OPPORTUNITY

 Now we’re heading into 1998.
 The fitness industry was a very different place then and being a fitness instructor meant something different – well, at least to me.
 I continued to push myself to learn new modalities so that I can stay current and prove my worth.
 I knew I was a good.